00rders/LAB_NOTES/phase-1_opsec-setup/06_github-backup-bundles.md

 ### 🛠️ `gitbackupnow` — A Bash-Based Backup Workflow

-- ✅ Written as a standalone Bash wrapper stored in `~/.local/bin/` and added to `$PATH`
+- ✅ Writes to `~/.local/bin/` and integrates with `$PATH`
-- ✅ Gracefully handles the case when the backup SSD isn’t mounted
+- ✅ Handles missing SSDs gracefully with user-facing errors
-- ✅ Creates `.bundle` files with ISO 8601 timestamps for clean version tracking
+- ✅ Creates timestamped `.bundle` files using ISO 8601
-- ✅ Uses native Git tooling (`git bundle`) for complete repository capture
+- ✅ Leverages native `git bundle` for complete repo capture
-- ✅ Stores bundles on an external drive for redundancy
+- ✅ Stores backups securely to an external SSD

 ```bash
 # Example output: